hiattp/blog/_posts/2014-11-13-when-should-you-test-views-and-controllers-in-rails.markdown

 because that's what the cool kids are doing.
 In many cases, go for it.
 But you'll have much faster and more flexible tests in this case if you drop to the controller level to test the added complexity.
-In fact, here is another rule of thumb for you to ignore in many cases: **Test where you will be adding the complexity, unless a higher-level test makes it redundant.**
+In fact, here is another rule of thumb (for you to ignore in many cases): **Test where you will be adding the complexity, unless a higher-level test makes it redundant.**
 And what qualifies as redundant will depend on your judgement.

 #### View tests are like Controller tests (when you need them you need them)

-Now let's say the blog post bodies are from CKEditor, so they have embedded html.
-You only want to display the first 150 characters of the post in the list summaries, so you'll want the view to strip the html tags, decode the html special characters, then truncate the body to a short summary at the proper length.
+Now let's say the blog post bodies are from [CKEditor][cke], so they have embedded html.
+You only want to display the first 150 characters of the post in the list summaries, so you'll want the view logic to strip the html tags, decode the html special characters, then truncate the body to a short summary at the proper length.
 Do you want to try testing that in the slow-running feature spec?
 Nope.
 Can you test it in the controller?
 Nope.
 Do you want that much logic untested in